LM-JavaMasterclass/InheritanceChallenge/README.md

 As mentioned above, changing gears, increasing/decreasing speed should be included.
 For you specific type of vehicle you will want to add something specific for that type of car.

-Open source files in desired Java IDE, compile and Run.